NDA

 During merger and acquisition due diligence, where both companies must share sensitive financial records, customer contracts, intellectual property portfolios, and operational details that could be devastating if disclosed to competitors.

 When engaging a manufacturer or vendor to produce your proprietary product and you need to share technical specifications, formulas, designs, or manufacturing processes that represent significant research and development investment.
-You should also execute a service agreement to define the full scope of the engagement beyond confidentiality.
+You should also execute a service agreement online tool to define the full scope of the engagement beyond confidentiality.

 Before entering joint venture or strategic partnership discussions where both parties will exchange business plans, market research, technology roadmaps, and trade secrets to evaluate the viability of collaboration.